Available with Spatial Analyst license.

 outRas = Slope("inraster.tif", "PERCENT_RISE")

 The output from a map algebra expression will be a Raster object referencing temporary raster data.

 For example, the following will store the results from the slope calculations as a Raster object named outRas:

-Consistent with Python, commas are required between each input parameter; spaces are optional between arguments but are recommended for readability.
-Comments can be added to your script by starting a line with the pound sign (#):
+Consistent with Python, commas are required between each input parameter.
+Spaces are optional between arguments but are recommended for readability.
+You can add comments to your script by starting a line with the pound sign (#):

-# The following statement takes the slope of the input elevation outRas = Slope("elevation")
+# The following statement takes the slope of the input elevation in degrees. outRas = Slope("elevation.tif", "DEGREE", 0.3043)